Indonesia Long-Stay Visa Options for Foreigners: KITAS, Remote Worker, Second Home and Residency Explained

 Foreign documents must be translated into Bahasa Indonesia or English by a certified sworn translator (penerjemah tersumpah).
 Since Indonesia acceded to the Hague Apostille Convention, public documents may require apostille rather than traditional embassy legalization.
 Check the specific requirements for your document's country of origin.

-Processing Times and Fees
+Processing times and fees

 Confirm current official fees directly with the Directorate General of Immigration (Direktorat Jenderal Imigrasi) at imigrasi.go.id.
 The current fee regime is governed by PP No. 45 of 2024, effective December 2024, and is subject to further revision.

-Practical Timelines
+Practical timelines

 Second Home Visa: Two to six weeks from online application to visa issuance, based on applicant reports.
 Delays are most common at the fund verification stage.
 After entry, the 90-day window to submit proof of deposit or property ownership is a firm deadline.

-Work KITAS: The full chain from RPTKA approval to KITAS activation has typically taken four to eight weeks in Jakarta under smooth conditions.
+Work KITAS: The full chain from RPTKA approval to KITAS activation has usually taken four to eight weeks in Jakarta under smooth conditions.
 Bali immigration offices handle substantially higher volumes and timelines extend further.

-Agent and Service Fees
+Agent and service fees

-Office and Regional Variation
+Office and regional variation

 Outside Bali and Jakarta, regional immigration offices handle lower volumes.
-Processing can be smoother but fewer officers may have experience with less common visa categories.
+Processing can be smoother, but fewer officers may have experience with less common visa categories.

 Fund verification delays for Second Home and Silver Hair applicants.
 Moving money into an Indonesian state-owned bank takes time, and some applicants underestimate how long account opening and international transfers take.
 Starting the banking process before applying for the visa is commonly advised.